UPDATE MARCH 12, 2017 (Web Photo):

 Collage (L to R): (T) From various web sources.
 Langford, Sidney, Victoria, Saanich, Highlands,

 (B) Colwood, Sooke, North Saanich, Central Saanich, View Royal

 The reason for linking the following comments to the issues swirling around amalgamation is that dealing with sewage treatment is frequently pointed to as being one more reason amalgamation would save us from all manner of problem.
 Of course, that is not true, but there is no dissuading those who think amalgamation is the answer to every problem.
-Previous posts on this topic of amalgamation are provided in the footer.
+Previous posts on the topic of amalgamation are provided in the footer.
 (This post opened to public on March 25, 2017).